NPA to report back on school rugby rape

 CAPE TOWN - Western Cape police insist they followed all the proper procedures while investigating an alleged sexual assault case involving a schoolboy.
-The teenager was allegedly raped with a broom handle and a banana in an initiation ceremony.
-The attack was filmed on cellphone and circulated among pupils.

 The 16-year-old was allegedly sodomised in March, while on a rugby tour in Velddrif on the West Coast.

 The matter was reported to police by the child's parents, but the school insists it was a prank.